-Penriths' newest new pedestrian bridge across the Nepean River gives you another reason to be active in the great outdoors.
+Penriths' pedestrian bridge across the Nepean River gives you another reason to be active in the great outdoors.

-As well as providing a safe way to cross the Nepean River and complete the 6.4km loop section of the Great River Walk, the pedestrian bridge offers walkers and cyclists the opportunity to enjoy spectacular views of the Blue Mountains National Park and the Nepean River.
+As well as providing a safe way to cross the Nepean River and complete the approximate 6.4 kilometre loop section of the Great River Walk, the pedestrian bridge offers walkers and cyclists the opportunity to enjoy spectacular views of the Blue Mountains National Park and the Nepean River.

 There’s some great picnic spots to choose from along the banks of Nepean River including at Tench Reserve, Weir Reserve and Regatta Park.

 There’s also a number of cafes and restaurants nearby where you can pick up a bite to eat or enjoy a drink after you’ve crossed the bridge or completed the Great River Walk.

 Contact the BIG4 National Support Office via our contact us page.